contanpe/PSCI/Theory Paper.md

 These patterns interact with novelty flux as follows:

-- Injection: Novelty flux enters the plenum at rate 1/τ, modulated by ln⁡ɸ (spiral angular velocity, i.e the rate of frequency injection, literal Hz).
+- Injection: Novelty flux enters the plenum at rate τ⁻¹, modulated by ln⁡ɸ (spiral angular velocity, i.e the rate of frequency injection, literal Hz).
 - Processing: κ(n) (recall that it has ɸ^n in it) weights this flux: new experiences amplify via ɸ^n, old ones decay via e^−n/τ.
 - Crystallization: Observation (⟨ψ0∣κ=1) freezes flux into a spatially existing wave, embedding it in memory patterns.

 So, ɸ^n or ɸt′ scales the lattice by creating particles that originate more ɸ-divisions (explained later), creating self-similar layers (e.g., Fibonacci sequences in spiral arms) and spinning at a speed of tau per cycle.
 Each division stores karmic memory, weighted by past τ -pulses. τ−1ln⁡ɸ ripples through the lattice, tightening curvature (higher frequency) and expanding it through particle interaction. (explained later).

-Geometrically, they are literal spiral forms along an axis.
+Geometrically, they are literal wave forms along an axis.
 That is it.
 No "magic" part.
-Phi is information through space and it looks like a slinky. memory patterns are the "coils" themselves and novelty flux is the motion and "tightness."
+Phi is information through space and it looks like a slinky. memory patterns are the "coils" themselves and novelty flux is the amplitude and "tightness."
 PHI FRACTALIZES CONSCIOUSNESS INTO SPIRAL PATTERNS.

 ![imagen](https://github.com/user-attachments/assets/13323331-3437-4d11-bec1-0a2223fdf25d)